-Spend the rest of the afternoon at leisure before a farewell dinner this evening.
+Spend the rest of the afternoon at leisure before meeting your group for this evening's farewell dinner

 Osaka Castle - Osaka Castle is one of Japan's most famous castles, known for sweeping views of the city from its hilltop perch.
-Construction began in 1583 under Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.
+Construction began in 1583 under Toyotomi Hideyoshi, who intended that the castle to become the centre of a new, unified Japan under his rule.
+He was a daimyo (feudal lord) who rose to power from a peasant background.
+In the early seventeenth century, the castle fell to Tokugawa leyasu, the first shogun of the Tokugawa Shogunate.